Pronouncing Orthography: Design philosophy

-Phonemic orthography
+Parity with English orthography

-As with all phonemic orthographies, the principal objective of Leigh's new orthography was to enable children to correctly convert written words to speech regardless of whether the child was pre-acquainted with a particular word or not.
-A child can quickly and easily learn to read by knowing a consistent set of rules that convert letters to sounds.
+The principal objective of Leigh's phonetic orthography was to enable children to correctly convert written words to speech regardless of whether the child was pre-acquainted with a particular word or not.
 In contrast, standard English orthography's myriad rules and exceptions made this difficult.

-Ball Word in Lesson II Hillard's Primer edited in Pronouncing Orthography.
-Exemplifies the use of letters to signal letter sounds.

-Familiarity with standard orthography

-Secondly, Leigh wanted to avoid prejudice similar to that encountered against phonotypy in St. Louis by making his new orthography familiar to standard English orthography, so the Latin alphabet and spelling conventions were fully retained.
-Instead, Leigh introduced phonetic regularity by making silent letters in words faint, so children were aware they should be ignored.
-Leigh also subtly embellished other letters so children were explicitly aware of the sound made by those vocal letters.
-In this way, Leigh hoped that the familiarity of the new orthography would persuade the detractors to accept the new orthography whilst children would still see through this veneer to read with phonetic clarity.
+Leigh wanted to avoid prejudice similar to that encountered against the English Phonotypic Alphabet by making his new orthography familiar to standard English orthography, so the Latin alphabet and spelling conventions were fully retained.
+Leigh balanced phonetic precision with grapheme regularity by making silent letters in words faint, so that the original forms of words were roughly maintained.
+Leigh also subtly embellished letters with multiple modified forms, so children were explicitly aware of the possible sounds made by the "common letters", while maintaining harmony with English orthography.